RamonBonte/Start_PQI_RDP/README.md

 # Start_PQI_RDP

 ## Aim
-Being able to use Progenesis QI without licensing problems when you are login through a RDP connection.
+Being able to use Progenesis QI without licensing problems when you are logged in using RDP.
 This .bat file will allow you to open existing Progenesis QI experiments and make and license new experiments with the dongle.

 ## Prerequisites